Gazelle Peninsula

 The Gazelle Peninsula is a large peninsula in northeastern East New Britain, Papua New Guinea located on the island of New Britain within the Bismarck Archipelago, situated in the southwestern Pacific Ocean.

 The Rabaul caldera is located on the northern tip of the peninsula.

 Upon the Gazelle Peninsula are the Baining Mountains, of which the highest point is Mount Sinewit at 2,063 m.

 The Gazelle Peninsula houses Vulcan Crater and Mount Tavurvur, both of which conducted volcanic activity in the 20th and 21st centuries and have provided extremely fertile soils.

 The body of the Gazelle Peninsula is about 80 km.

 The southern isthmus upon which the Gazelle Peninsula is connected to the main body of East New Britain is reduced to about 32 km.

 History

+The Tolai people of the peninsula probably colonised the peninsula from New Ireland not long before German arrival, although it is likely the area had earlier inhabitants.

-The peninsula was named by Georg Gustav Freiherr von Schleinitz after his ship, SMS Gazelle.
+The peninsula was named by Prussian explorer Georg von Schleinitz after his ship, SMS Gazelle.

 1884-1909

 1884: German forces seized territories of what is known (as of April 22, 2019) as German New Guinea and New Britain.

 1899: Until this point the German New Guinea Company controlled these territories, then control was relinquished to the Imperial Government.

 1909: Administrative headquarters of the Imperial Government in Papua New Guinea were relocated to Rabaul.